 Tom has responsibility for DfI’s Digital Strategy to support digitally enabled business transformation projects across the Department and open government.
-The Division will also provide support across the Department to ensure information is properly governed, stored, used, protected and made available, including publishing information and data.
+The Directorate will also provide support across the Department to ensure information is properly governed, stored, used, protected and made available, including publishing information and data.

-Director of Public Transport Division - Tom Reid
+Director of Public Transport - Tom Reid

-Tom is Director of Public Transport Division which is sponsor for Northern Ireland Transport Holding Company (NITHC), commonly referred to by its brand name, Translink.
-The Division leads on public transport policy and provides Capital and Revenue funding to support and improve public transport.
+Tom is Director of Public Transport which is sponsor for Northern Ireland Transport Holding Company (NITHC), commonly referred to by its brand name, Translink.
+The Directorate leads on public transport policy and provides Capital and Revenue funding to support and improve public transport.
 Translink operates under a five year legal agreement with the Department, which defines its services, standards and funding.

 It will also deliver a range of corporate functions: communications and engagement (both internal and external); statistics and research; corporate governance; the Department’s equality agenda; and assembly liaison.